About

 The Technology

 Built with Astro and React, this application uses modern web technologies to provide a fast, responsive experience.
-An interface inpired by frosted-glass aesthetic, featuring a dark mode theme with cyan accents that complements the vibrant colors of the generated art.
+An interface inspired by a frosted-glass aesthetic, featuring a dark mode theme with warm coral accents that complements the vibrant colors of the generated art.

 This project was inspired by a video from Corridor Crew: